Odyssey

 );

-This endpoint expects a parameter called ids, a comma-separated string of listing IDs.
-We'll add this as a second to the this.get function, an object with a params property, passing in another object with the parameter ids.
+This endpoint expects a query parameter called ids, a comma-separated string of listing IDs.
+We'll add this as a second argument to the this.get function, an object with a params property, passing in another object with the query parameter ids.
 Because our data loader receives its listingIds as an array, we'll use the join method, specifying a comma as the separator for each value.

 private batchAmenities = new DataLoader(